OlivierLD/raspberry-coffee/RasPISamples/src/java/raspisamples/smoothing/README.md

 ```
 That means:

-* generate a cloud of point
+* generate a cloud of points
-* from abscise -8
+* from abscissa -8
-* to abscise 8
+* to abscissa 8
 * with a step of 0.01
-* with a tolerance of 3, then 4, 5, 6, and 9 (on y).
+* with a tolerance of 3, then 4, 5, 6, and 9 (on `y`, up and down).
 That makes 5 iterations
 * use the polynomial coefficients [0.01, -0.04, 0.2, 1].

 The data are generated in a file named `cloud.csv`, it can be opened as a spreadsheet.